La Femme Boudoir Photography

 I've been a photographer for a long time, and even before that, as a teenager, I assisted my parents, who are also Master Photographers and international print competition judges.
 I’ve photographed weddings, events, family portraits, newborns, seniors, and everything in-between.
 I can quickly adapt, and I think that’s what makes it all so exciting for me and reassuring for my clients.
 Once the questionnaire comes back, and we talk it over, we discuss possible boudoir photo shoot dates.

 Once we have an appointment, we lock it in with a retainer and continue planning.
-We research what’s already been done and share inspirational photos using a mood board on Pinterest, Instagram, or email photos and links back and forth.
-I want to make sure I’m making her vision come to life, if she has one, so getting on the same page ahead of time is essential.
-And if she doesn’t have an idea, that’s fine too.
-We’re going to make some beautiful photographs together whichever way it goes down.
-I provide her a few of my blog posts that talk about posing and preparing for her boudoir session.
+We research what's already been done and share inspirational photos using a mood board on Pinterest or email photos and links back and forth.
+I want to make sure I'm making her vision come to life, so getting on the same page ahead of time is essential.
+And if she doesn't have an idea, that's fine too.
+We're going to make some beautiful photographs together whichever way it goes down.
+I provide her a few of my blog posts that talk about, Preparing for a Boudoir session.
 There is also a lingerie guide to shop from or at least help her decide on her ideal style.
 I also let her know how to prep herself the actual morning of the session.

 la-femme-boudoir-boudoirstylephotography